 As shown in Figure 4, the power supply is used convert the voltage (12 V) from the Baumanets-2 CTS into the + 6 V and – 5 V supply voltages needed to operate the ROBUSTA payload.

 The FRP is then composed of a motherboard integrating the numerical and power supply interfaces which are plugged to the ROBUSTA experiment board, a controller board (EOBC) and a third board for the interface connectors as shown in Figure 5.

-A remote sensing camera is installed onboard enabling to acquire 30 m resolution images.
-Satellite images are planned to be used in ecological monitoring, oil pipelines monitoring, forest fires detection etc.
+A remote sensing camera was installed onboard enabling to acquire 30 m resolution images.
+Satellite images were planned to be used in ecological monitoring, oil pipelines monitoring, forest fires detection etc.

 A description of the camera is not available.

-The objective is to measure the signal attenuation for very low acquisition angles.
-The experimental results will be used for future high-speed communication system development between a spacecraft and ground stations.
-Bauman University radio telescopes will be used as ground stations for receiving data in this experiment.
-A GlobalStar modem will be installed onboard the spacecraft to confirm the possibility to transmit telemetry data via the commercial GlobalStar network in LEO and the ground stations.
+The objective was to measure the signal attenuation for very low acquisition angles.
+The experimental results would have been used for future high-speed communication system development between a spacecraft and ground stations.
+Bauman University radio telescopes were to be used as ground stations for receiving data in this experiment.
+A GlobalStar modem was installed onboard the spacecraft to confirm the possibility to transmit telemetry data via the commercial GlobalStar network in LEO and the ground stations.

 1) Vera Mayorova, Kirill Mayorov, “Earth Remote Sensing as an effective tool for the development of advanced innovative educational technologies,” Proceedings of the 59th IAC (International Astronautical Congress), Glasgow, Scotland, UK, Sept.
 29 to Oct.
 3, 2008, IAC-08-E1.4.3